techidaily/site-games-able/source/_posts/embrace-mobile-gaming-playing-steam-games-on-smartphones.md

 ![Testing network on the Steam Link app](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/11/steam-link-testing-network-1.jpg)

  As long as your mobile device is in proximity to the router, or you have a strong signal regardless, you should get a window stating that the bandwidth test was successful.
-If you have connection issues, make sure you've connected your phone to the 5GHz band on your router so that you notice the[difference between 2.4GHz and 5GHz Wi-Fi bands](https://www.makeuseof.com/difference-2-4ghz-5ghz-wi-fi/) .
+If you have connection issues, make sure you've connected your phone to the 5GHz band on your router so that you notice the [difference between 2.4GHz and 5GHz Wi-Fi bands](https://www.makeuseof.com/difference-2-4ghz-5ghz-wi-fi/) .

 ### Connect to Your Computer With the Steam Link App